-If you are admitted with an undergraduate GPA for the last 60 hours below 3.0, or if you scored below the University minimum on the TOEFL, you will be admitted on limited status.
+If you are admitted with an undergraduate GPA for the last 2 years below 3.0 on a 4.0 scale, or if you scored below the University minimum on the TOEFL, you will be admitted on limited status.
 Once you have completed twelve hours of graded coursework or completed all the ESL courses required by the University, you will automatically be upgraded to full status by the Office of Admissions and Records.
 You must be upgraded to full status in order to graduate.